wdyang/wdyang.github.com/index.md

 ---
 layout: page
-title: Art-Tech
+title: My projects of Art-N-Tech nature
 tagline: Do you know you can have Master in Arts even though you are a computer science major?
 ---
 {% include JB/setup %}

-## Responsive web data analytics
+## Responsive Web Data Analytics (2013)

 Design goals:
 - As simple as using excel